 From all the hiking in Israel you can do, this specific trail will blow your mind!
 The Sea to Sea Trail starts from the Med Sea (hiking along Kziv Stream) and ends on the shores of the Sea of Galilee.
 On your way, you will see lots of tourist attractions like Montfort Castle.
 The trek is long.
 How long?
 Well, prepare to walk about 50 mi.
 A stretch you could finish in 3-4 days without suffering too much while doing it.

 I would recommend starting from the Med Sea because you start from sea level while the eastern end is situated -220 meters below sea level.
 In other words, apart from some climbing, you have to do in order to see some attractions, the trail, in general, is downhill.
-The second section is Amud Stream Nature Reserve that brings you all the way to the Sea of Galilee.
+The second section is Amud Stream Nature Reserve which brings you all the way to the Sea of Galilee.
 This section of the hike is part of the Israel National Trail.

 The Jerusalem Trail is yet a great trail to get to know Jerusalem.
 During your hike, you’ll see some of the city’s landmarks like the Old Town Jerusalem, the Kidron Valley, the Israeli Parlament, and much more!
 Since it is quite long (26 miles) I wouldn’t recommend doing it in one day but divided it up into a couple of sections.